djthorpe/graph/README.md

 }
 ```

-You can map an interface to an implementation and define the __Unit__ lifecycle:
+Here is the implementation of the interface, and definition of the
+lifecycle:

 ```go
 package mymodule